christy8059/github-tutorial/README.md

 **_Creating an SSH key between Github and C9_**
-_NOTE_ : These steps are only done ONCE after you make your _Github account_.
+_NOTE_ : These steps are only done ONCE after you make your _Github_ account.

 1. Go to the top right, and press on your profile icon   ![](profile_icon.png)
 2. Then press setting